-TENDER VALIDITY PERIOD (CORE)
+Tender Validity Period (Core)

 The Commonwealth requires that tenders submitted in response to this RFT remain open for acceptance during the Tender Validity Period specified in the Tender Details Schedule.

 Note to drafters: If this extension period is inappropriate, specify another period of extension.